stefanbaumeler/photon/readme.md

 ## App

 - Pictures, videos, albums
-- Sync from your iOS or Android device
+- Sync from your iOS or Android device (soon)
 - Show media on a map
 - Search for places, dates, people, pets, objects
-- Public, password protected or expiring share links
+- Public, password protected or expiring share links (soon)
-- Partner accounts
+- Partner accounts (soon)

 ## API
 - GraphQL and REST
-- Permissions
+- Permissions (soon)
 - Resize on request
 - Use as image hosting for your web project